 - Has experience in or has demonstrated commitment to research that engages underrepresented communities

 - Has expertise or demonstrated commitment to developing expertise in cross-cultural communication and collaboration

 - Has research interests that contribute to diversity and equal opportunity in higher education

 Once departments have selected their finalists for campus interviews, a review committee will evaluate each candidate to ensure they meet the required qualifications and criteria.
-The BIE Review Committee is comprised of members of the Senate Diversity, Equity and Inclusion Committee, the Senate Tenure-Track Planning Committee, and representatives appointed by the Provost and by the Chief Diversity Officer.
+The BIE Review Committee is comprised of members of the Senate Diversity, Equity and Inclusion Committee, and representatives appointed by the Provost and by the Chief Diversity Officer.

 The original BIE program was developed by the strategic plan working group on the Recruitment and Retention of Underrepresented Faculty, reviewed and approved by the Senate committees on Faculty Affairs, Diversity, Equity, and Outreach (now Diversity, Equity and Inclusion), Academic Policy and Planning, and Academic Resources and Planning, and authorized by the Provost.
 Modifications to this process were made in response to findings from the BIE self-study from the Recruitment and Retention of Underrepresented Faculty and from the Academic Dean’s Council.
 Subsequent changes were reviewed and approved by the Senate committee on Diversity, Equity, and Outreach.

 Under the original program, a small pool of tenure-track faculty lines were set aside each year.
 Departments conducting regular faculty searches could then apply for one of those additional lines if they had qualified finalists who met two or more BIE program criteria.

 In Fall 2019, the original BIE program was suspended and the original criteria were used in a process for a special cohort of accreditation-related searches approved to begin in December 2019.